wikibonsai/wikibonsai/docs/TERMS.md

 # Terminology

-There is some terminology that will help in understanding the implicit parts of WikiBonsai and the project's innerworkings, such as internal variable name choice.
+There is some terminology that will help in understanding technical decisions like variable name choice and should make clear seemingly implicit decisions with regard to WikiBonsai's innerworkings.

 Most of this document is primarily meant for those that wish to develop software tooling in conjunction with the WikiBonsai project or those who wish to develop a deeper understanding of how the internals inform its workflows.